BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 export HIP_VISIBLE_DEVICES=0
 ```

 In my case, the CPU's embedded GPU was also seen by PyTorch and it caused some troubles, which stopped me for a while.
-The errors weren't enough suggestive (the closest one I got was when I run [the Docker example](https://rocm.blogs.amd.com/artificial-intelligence/llava-next/README.html)), but the web search has found the solution for me.
-You may look at these link:
+The errors weren't suggestive enough (the closest one I got was when I run [the Docker example](https://rocm.blogs.amd.com/artificial-intelligence/llava-next/README.html)), but the web search has found the solution for me.
+You may look at these links:

 - <https://github.com/pytorch/pytorch/issues/119637>
 - <https://www.reddit.com/r/ROCm/comments/17e2b5o/rocmpytorch_problem/>